 Sea Turtle Washback Program

 Thank you to all our 2012 volunteers!
 This program is based solely on volunteer efforts, without you, we couldn't be successful.
-There was an overwhelming response from the community this year, and we look forward to seeing many of you again, in 2013!
+There was an overwhelming response from the community last year, and we look forward to seeing many of you again this season.

-If you are interested in becoming a Zone Captain, please check the appropriate box on your application.
+If you are interested in becoming a Zone Captain this year, please check the appropriate box on your application.
 Zone Captains are responsible for volunteer team assigned to their area, coordinate surveys when asked, and are responsible for the upkeep of the washback materials assigned to them at the beginning of the season.

 Zone Captain responsibilities will be outlined in detail at the first orientation session and volunteers will have the opportunity to request to be a Zone Captain.
 There are a limited number of zones, and captains are chosen on their availability and commitment to the program.